Canon EOS R1 Review

 The Canon EOS R1 uses the powerful 2750 mAh Canon LP-E19 battery pack, the same battery that powers the R3, 1D X Mark II, and III.
 LP-E4N and LP-E4 battery packs cannot be used.

-3,350 images captured in high-speed electronic shutter continuous shooting mode left the battery pack only approximately half drained.
+At a Canon media event, 3,350 images captured in high-speed electronic shutter continuous shooting mode left the battery pack only approximately half drained.
+While photographing wildlife primarily using short 20 fps bursts, 8,845 images drained a battery, and 9,784 images were captured with 26% battery life remaining.
+That is great performance.

 When shooting info is displayed, a 6-level remaining battery charge icon shows in the viewfinder, on the top LCD panel, and on the LCD screen.
 The camera's battery menu (in the Setup menu) informs of the remaining % of capacity, the shutter count since the last charge, and the battery's recharge performance.